beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 official documentation and tutorials and materials developed by the project community.
 It is hard to underestimate the role of the community support in facilitating the adoption of open source software.
-We believe that the OpenStack project has attracted a large, active and growing community of people, who will undoubtedly greatly contribute to further advancement of both the software and documentation of OpenStack leading to a significant impact on the adoption of free open source software and Cloud computing.
+We believe that the OpenStack project has attracted a large, active and growing community of people, who will undoubtedly greatly contribute to further advancements of both the software and documentation of OpenStack leading to a significant impact on the adoption of free open source software and Cloud computing.